 - Maintaining a repository of patient-derived tumors and matched normal tissues in addition to tissues from other species that are accompanied by pertinent clinical information

-- Facilitating investigators’ access to available tumor and normal tissues, serum, plasma, and white blood cell data via the institutional Data Warehouse and i2b2, as well as the Shared Resource’s web-based biospecimen management tool, in a regulatory-compliant manner.
+- Facilitating investigators’ access to available tumor and normal tissues, serum, plasma, and white blood cell data via Translational Data Warehouse and Informatics for Integrating Biology and the Bedside (i2b2), as well as the Shared Resource’s web-based biospecimen management tool, in a regulatory-compliant manner.

 - Providing scientific and pathology expertise to support the development of clinical protocols, grant applications, and manuscripts